Phileosopher/commonplace/addiction-steps.md

 The steps distill into several conditions necessary to break free:

 1. Accept we have a problem we can't fix.
-2. Place something else at the center of our lives instead of that substance.
+2. Place something else as our life's purpose instead of that substance.
 Many [religious](religion.md) leaders state that it's a product of our need to be [devoted to God](https://theologos.site/devotion-chaos/).
 The one advantage of trusting God is that obsession with God creates a secondary obsession with all [reality](reality.md) (i.e., God's [creative work](creations.md), which is the entire universe).
 3. Find [friendship](people-friends.md) with supportive people who will *not* drag us back into the lifestyle we want to break from.
 4. Maintain a sense of [meaning](meaning.md) in freeing ourselves in that substance: first by making amends, then [self-improvement](success-1_why.md), then provoking other people to do the same.